Sithabile-Sikhunyana/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the content of 2 files
+Display the last 10 lines